 April – Hot Topics in Special Education Law

 October – Adult Mental Health First Aid Training

 September – Developing Empathy for the Lived Experience of Psychiatric Disability: A Simulation of Hearing Distressing Voices

 June – Developing Empathy for the Lived Experience of Psychiatric Disability: A Simulation of Hearing Distressing Voices

 April – Social Media and Risky Behaviors: How to Make Better Choices

-For more information contact Cheryl M. Heyden, Institute Director, at (847) 824-1970 or firstname.lastname@example.org.
+For more information, please contact Cheryl M. Heyden, Institute Director at 847-824-1970 or firstname.lastname@example.org.